 No matter what you say, some people will just never be interested in the topic.
 And it may well be the case that one of those people is your father!
 If that’s the way it is, the sooner you accept that reality and redirect your activism energies to people who are more receptive, the happier and more effective you will be.
 After all, it really doesn’t matter for the animals whether the next person you persuade to go vegan is your father or the lady down the street.

 The majority of unpleasantness we’re likely to encounter by doing vegan advocacy tends to come not from meat eaters but from our fellow vegans, particularly online.
-Many vegans are not just misinformed on quite a few issues, but they are also totally unreceptive to reconsidering their points of view.
+Many vegans are not just misinformed on key issues, but also totally unreceptive to reconsidering their points of view.

 One place where this is especially evident concerns Vitamin B-12.
 Back in the 1980s an influential vegan advocacy book claimed that vegans might meet their B-12 needs by not washing their vegetables.
 This is doubly dangerous advice, since not only is it risky to eat food that hasn’t been properly cleaned, unwashed vegetables don’t even carry significant amounts of B-12.
 Yet this myth has persisted for decades, and I fear it’s impossible to eradicate.